rifaterdemsahin/coverletter/README.md

 ### Prerequisites

 - Modern web browser with JavaScript enabled
-- Local web server (Python, Node.js, or any static server)
+- Local web server (Python or any static server)
 - N8N backend endpoint configured (for production use)
 - OpenRouter API account with Gemini 2.5 Flash access